 As a graduate student, I applied for the following fellowships:

-- NIH F31 Predoctoral Fellowship (received)
+- NIH F31 Predoctoral Fellowship (received and renewed)

 - Ford Dissertation Fellowship (received an honorable mention but not the grant)